NOC-OI/python-intro-schools/episodes/02-numpy.md

 ```

 This doesn't contain much useful data, although it does tell us which GDAC supplied the data.
 To get the actual data we need to call
 yet another function that the `datafetcher.erdapp` object provides called `to_xarray`.
-This gets the data for processing in another
+This gets the data ready for processing using another
 library called Xarray, which works well with Numpy data but is very good at working with really big datasets.

 ```python
 argopy.DataFetcher().profile(6902746, 12).to_xarray()
 ```

 Now we get a lot more information including a list of what data variables this float has.
-To get one of those we add it's name to the
+To get one of those we add its name to the
-end of the command, for example to get temperature we add `.TEMP`.
+end of the command; for example, to get temperature we add `.TEMP`.

 ```python
 argopy.DataFetcher().profile(6902746, 12).to_xarray().TEMP
 ```
 Now we have something which just looks like real data.
 However one last thing, the type of this data is `xarray.DataArray` not `numpy.ndarray`.
-To do that final conversion we add `.values` on the end, note that there's no brackets on this as this is a variable name not a function.
+To do that final conversion we add `.values` on the end (note that there's no brackets on this as this is a variable name not a function).

 ```python
 argopy.DataFetcher().profile(6902746, 12).to_xarray().TEMP.values